knative/docs/docs/serving/samples/hello-world/helloworld-python/README.md

 1. Now you can make a request to your app and see the result.
-Replace the URL below with the URL returned in the previous command.
+Replace the following URL with the URL returned in the previous command.

    Example: